Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/general.rst

 .. attention::
   If an error is encountered when installing etheratom, as has been experienced on Windows 10, then please proceed to install Sublime above.

-3.2 Google Chrome
+3.2 Browser
 ------------------------------------------
+1. Google Chrome
-1. Install the Google Chrome browser from: `Google Chrome <https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en-GB>`_
+  - Install the Google Chrome browser `here. <https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en-GB>`_
   - Version > 55.0.0.
 Check in address bar: ``chrome://version/``

+2. Brave
+  - Install the browser `here <https://brave.com/>`_

 3.3 Metamask
 ------------
-1. Install the chrome plugin, Metamask from: `Metamask <https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en>`_
+1. Install the chrome plugin, Metamask `here <https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en>`_
 2. Once installed, create an account on Kovan and share your address via the BLG slack channel to receive some free ether!

 .. attention::